Haitian leader's killing draws condemnation, calls for calm

 Colombian President Iván Duque described the assassination as a “cowardly act” and also expressed solidarity with Haiti.
 He called for an urgent mission by the Organization of American States “to protect democratic order.”

-The European Union's foreign policy chief, Josep Borrell, tweeted that “this crime carries a risk of instability and (a) spiral of violence.”
+Bastian called on the Biden administration to take an active role in efforts to hold free, fair and credible elections in Haiti, following the assassination of Moïse who had been ruling by decree for more than a year.

+“Here is a chance to do it right from the start,” said Bastien.
+“No more Band-aids.
+The Haitian people have been crying and suffering for too long.”

-In Boston, which has one of the largest Haitian communities in the U.S., country, the head of a local Haitian advocacy group and pastor of a Haitian church, Dieufort Fleurissaint, said he’s worried about reprisals and further unrest following the president’s assassination.
+In Boston, home to one of the largest Haitian communities in the U.S., a pastor who heads a Haitian advocacy group, Dieufort Fleurissaint, said he’s worried about reprisals and unrest.

-Fleurissaint said he’s been checking in with family, friends and fellow pastors in Haiti since the early morning hours Wednesday to make sure everyone stays in their homes for now.
+Fleurissaint said he’s been checking in with family, friends and fellow pastors in Haiti to make sure everyone stays at home for now.

 “To kill and assassinate a president in his home just shows the level of insecurity in the country and how no one is exempt from the violence,” said the 59-year-old Fleurissaint, who has lived in the U.S. since he was 18.
 “It’s unacceptable.”